 The table below sets forth certain selected consolidated financial data of Shire as of and for the periods indicated.
 The selected consolidated financial data set forth below as of December 31, 2016 and 2017 and for the fiscal years ended December 31, 2015, 2016 and 2017 have been derived from, and should be read in conjunction with, Shire's audited consolidated financial statements and the notes thereto included elsewhere in this offering circular.
-The selected financial data as of December 31, 2015, and for the period ended December 31, 2015, which are not included in this offering circular.
-The selected financial data as of and for the fiscal years ended December 31, 2015, which are not included in this offering circular.
-The selected financial data as of and for the fiscal years ended December 31, 2013 and 2014 have been derived from Shire's audited consolidated financial statements as of and for the fiscal years ended December 31, 2013 and 2014 have been derived from Shire's audited consolidated financial statements as of and for the fiscal years ended December 31, 2013 and 2014 have been derived from Shire's audited consolidated financial statements as of and for the fiscal years ended December 31, 2013 and 2014 have been derived from Shire's audited consolidated financial statements as of and for the fiscal years ended December 31, 2013 and 2014 have been 31, 2013 and 2014, which are not included in this offering circular, except for the re-presentation of Amortization of acquired intangible assets as a separate line item reclassified from Selling, general, and administrative expenses.
+The selected financial data as of December 31, 2015 has been derived from Shire's audited consolidated financial statements as of and for the period ended December 31, 2015, which are not included in this offering circular.
+The selected financial data as of and for the fiscal years ended December 31, 2013 and 2014 have been derived from Shire's audited consolidated financial statements as of and for the fiscal years ended December 31, 2013 and 2014, which are not included in this offering circular, except for the re-presentation of Amortization of acquired intangible assets as a separate line item reclassified from Selling, general, and administrative expenses.

 The selected financial data as of September 30, 2018 and for the nine months ended September 30, 2017 and 2018 have been derived from the unaudited consolidated financial statements of Shire as of September 30, 2018 and for the nine months ended September 30, 2017 and 2018 included elsewhere in this offering circular.
-The selected financial data as of September 30, 2017 have been derived from the unaudited consolidated financial statements of Shire as of September 30, 2017 and for the nine months ended September 30, 2017 and September 30, 2017 and for the nine months ended September 30, 2017 and September 30, 2017 and for the nine months ended September 30, 2017 and September 30, 2016, which are not included in this offering circular.
+The selected financial data as of September 30, 2017 have been derived from the unaudited consolidated financial statements of Shire as of September 30, 2017 and for the nine months ended September 30, 2017 and September 30, 2016, which are not included in this offering circular.